 The Zoology extended degree programme includes a foundation year, which will provide you with a sound introduction to key elements needed for studying Zoology at degree level.
 Our extended degree programme will provide you with a thorough and supportive academic preparation for study.
 The Foundation year is carefully designed to build your confidence in your abilities, develop essential academic and study skills, and provide you with subject specific knowledge as a basis for success in your following three years.

 Zoology explores the biology of a wide range of fascinating animals from the smallest organisms to birds and primates.
-You will study the evolution, anatomy, physiology, behavior and ecology of animals, along with how to care for and conserve them.
-You will gain an understanding of modern biology in all its forms from conservation management to paleoanthropology to molecular biology.
+You will study the evolution, anatomy, physiology, behaviour and ecology of animals, along with how to care for and conserve them.
+You will gain an understanding of modern biology in all its forms from conservation management to palaeoanthropology to molecular biology.

 During the foundation year, you will complete core modules in English and Mathematics, as well as an extended project which will develop your skills in carrying out research, using scholarly sources, drawing comparisons between your own research and that of others and documenting your findings.
 You will study two modules in Life Sciences which will give you the opportunity to explore methods of scientific thinking and reasoning in an enquiry-based way.
 You will also be introduced to key concepts in human physiology that are common cornerstones of the different degree programmes.